When to Consider Nasal Polyp Removal

 Removing nasal polyps

 If we decide that removal will garner the most favorable results, we use an advanced technique called endoscopy to perform your polypectomy.
-With this minimally invasive approach, Dr. Yeung threads a small, high definition camera into your nose to see your polyps.
-Then, using specialized instruments, Dr. Yeung removes the polyps, without the need for making any incisions in your face.
+With this minimally invasive approach, a small, high definition camera is threaded into your nose to see your polyps.
+Then, using specialized instruments, the polyps are removed without the need for making any incisions in your face.

 If you have problematic nasal polyps and want treatment, or if you want to see if polyps are causing you problems, we can help.
 To learn more, book an appointment online or over the phone with Houston Sinus Surgery today.